 I have specialized training in these areas:

 Payment will be collected prior to your session (card, check, or cash).
+Please contact my office for my current rates.

 After you have scheduled an appointment to meet with me, my office assistant will email you intake paperwork that needs to be completed online and submitted before your first appointment.
 Completing this beforehand will allow more time for you to speak with me in session about the issues that bring you to counseling.